San Bernardino Criminal Defense Attorney

 the judge can order that person to jail until they change their mind about

-to testify, the case has to be dismissed for lack of evidence.
+the case has to be dismissed for lack of evidence.